MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 - Mobile development with C++
 - Linux development with C++

 ## Team completions

 Previous versions of IntelliCode provided a way to train a model and store the training data locally, or in the cloud.
 Using such a model, sorted method completions could be provided to users for team-specific API frameworks, libraries, and other user projects.
 This functionality has been replaced with a cloud-based deep learning model that is freely available for C# and Python users.
 See [Upgrading from IntelliCode custom team completions models to deep learning](https://devblogs.microsoft.com/visualstudio/upgrading-from-intellicode-custom-team-completions-models-to-deep-learning/).
-C++ users can access the free trail of [GitHub CoPilot](https://github.com/features/copilot) for AI-assisted code development, including offering the same functionality that training custom models provided, that is, generating ranked lists of members based on your own code.
+C++ users can access [GitHub CoPilot](https://github.com/features/copilot) for AI-assisted code development.
+GitHub CoPilot doesn't train custom models, but is is capable of generating ranked lists of members based on your own code.
+IntelliSense is free for all Visual Studio or VS Code users; GitHub CoPilot requires a subscription, you can evaluate it with a free trial.

 ## Troubleshoot Intellicode errors in Visual Studio